 Stacking Step Size: 0.15mm

 Software.
 Now it is time to use the software of your choice to combine the images.
 There are several possibilities including Helicon Focus, Zerene Stacker, Photoshop, or Combine ZM.
 Both Helicon Soft and Zerene Stacker offer 30-day evaluation versions, they can be downloaded here:

-Photomacrography Forum - Great forum for anything related to macro photography - Well worth a visit.
+Photomacrography Forum - Great forum for anything related to macro photography - This forum is run by Rik Littlefield the author of Zerene Stacker.
+Well worth a visit.